Birthing mothers: your body in the first week after birth

 There are several things you can try to help with pain, swelling and bruising of your perineum:

-- Put ice packs or cold gel packs on the area for 10-20 minutes, no more than every two hours.
+- Put ice packs or cold gel packs on the area for 10-20 minutes every 2 hours.

-- Lie on your side and do some pelvic floor exercises.
+- Lie on your side and do pelvic floor exercises.

 - Take some paracetamol or other mild pain relief.
-Ask your doctor or midwife which pain relievers are best for you, especially if you’re breastfeeding.
+Ask your doctor, midwife or child and family health nurse which pain relievers are best for you, especially if you’re breastfeeding.

-- Keep the area clean by showering or bathing daily, and changing your pad regularly.
+- Keep the area clean by showering or bathing daily and changing your pad or period-proof underwear regularly.

-- Gently pat the area dry with a soft towel or cloth after each wash.
+- Gently pat the area dry with a clean, soft towel or cloth after each wash.

-If it hurts to urinate, tell your doctor or midwife.
+If it hurts to urinate, tell your doctor, midwife or child and family health nurse.
 This might be caused by grazes on your perineum.
-You could try:
+These things can help:

-- pouring a cup of warm water over your genitals when you urinate
+- Pour a cup of warm water over your genitals when you urinate.

 If you have stitches to repair a tear or an episiotomy, these will dissolve gradually 1-2 weeks after the birth.